Laughing-Boy/laughing-boy.github.io/about.md

 ---

 I completed my Bachelor's in Electrical Engineering from IIT Mandi.
-I am GSOC fellow 2K17, working on image recognistion and learning techiniques.
+I am a Python enthusiast .I am GSOC fellow 2K17, working on image recognistion and learning techiniques.
 I have a strong research interest in deep learning.
 I read many research papers and blog about them in this site.
 I am big Asoiaf fan and do lots of reading.
 I am fanboy of Death Note and Attack on Titans.